Quantum batteries in coherent Ising machine: Abstract

 \section{Abstract}

-{With intensive studies of quantum thermodynamics, the quantum batteries (QBs) have been proposed to store and transfer energy via quantum effects.
+{With intensive studies of quantum thermodynamics, quantum batteries (QBs) have been proposed to store and transfer energy via quantum effects.
 Despite many theoretical models, decoherence remains a severe challenge and practical platforms are still rare.
-Here we propose the QB based on the degenerate optical parametric oscillator (DOPO), using the signal field as the energy-storage unit.
-We carefully separate the ergotropy into coherent and incoherent components and find that the coherent part decays roughly half as slowly as the incoherent part.
-More importantly, the coherent ergotropy and the average charging power reach their respective maxima at essentially the same moment, i.e., $\gamma_s t \approx 10$.
-This coincidence defines the optimal instant to switch off the pump.
-Finally, coupling the QB to a two-level system (TLS) as the load, we demonstrate an efficient discharge process of the QB.
-Our work establishes a realistic and immediately-implementable QB architecture on a mature optical platform.}
+Here, we propose a QB based on the coherent Ising machine, in which the signal field acts as the core energy-storage unit.
+To clarify the role of quantum coherence in resisting dissipation, we decompose the ergotropy, i.e., the maximum extractable work from the QB, into its coherent and incoherent components.
+We find that the coherent part decays at a rate roughly half that of the incoherent part, exhibiting much stronger robustness against decoherence.
+More importantly, the coherent ergotropy and the average charging power reach their respective maxima at essentially the same moment, which defines the optimal instant to switch off the pump field.
+Finally, by coupling the QB to a two-level system as the load, we demonstrate an efficient energy discharge process of the proposed QB.
+Our work establishes a realistic and immediately-implementable QB architecture on a mature optical platform, laying a foundation for experimental exploration of quantum energy storage.}